webplatform/docs-wpd/Infrastructure/architecture/Base_configuration_of_a_VM/index.md

 * Monit, read more at [[WPD:Infrastructure/Monitoring/Monit]]
 * Private IPv4 networking enabled accross VMs, adresses are in <code>10.10.10.0/24</code> range (e.g. ''10.10.10.2'').
 * Get to know what was the ''cloud-init'' "userdata" scripts given at creation time <code>curl http://169.254.169.254/openstack/2013-10-17/user_data</code>
+* The names will define what softwares and web apps are going to be deployed, for more information about how it works see [[https://docs.webplatform.org/wiki/WPD:Infrastructure/architecture/Roles_and_environment_level|'''Roles and environment level''']]